tsprlng/useful-pgp-agent/tools/README.md

 # OpenPGP card tools

-This crate contains two tools for inspecting, configuring and using OpenPGP
+This crate contains the `opgpcard` tool for inspecting, configuring and using OpenPGP cards.
-cards: `opgpcard` and `opgpcard-pin`.

 # Install